mlhartme/stool/site/src/site/documentation/documentation.md

 Boolean properties have the values `true` or `false`, case sensitive.

-Date properties have the form <replaceable>yyyy-mm-dd</replaceable>, so a valid value for `expire` is - e.g. -`2016-12-31`.
+Date properties have the form *yyyy-mm-dd*, so a valid value for `expire` is - e.g. -`2016-12-31`.

 List properties (e.g.`tomcat.select`) are separated by commas, whitespace before and after an item is ignored.